Dikuriku/Dikuriku/lists/courses.md

 # Courses

-List of course that I did enjoy
+List of courses that I enjoyed.

-# LinkedIn Learning
+## LinkedIn Learning

 - [Create an Open-Source Project in Python By Cheuk Ting Ho](https://www.linkedin.com/learning/create-an-open-source-project-in-python)